ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 Can tooltip be found by screen reader?

-For testing, can we force the tooltip to be visible without hover?
-[Possible Ideas](https://stackoverflow.com/questions/62043424/mock-hover-state-in-storybook)

 Mobile tooltip is not very functional- have to click on button to show tooltip, and clicking away does not make it disappear

+aria-describedby only shows up when tooltip attribute is set to visible

+How can we give each tooltip a custom id?